-TI War ferments at the centre of Hyde's life, shaping her relationships and experience ses, birth, death, Without war, her parents would never have met.
+] War ferments at the centre of Hyde's life, shaping her relationships and experience ses, birth, detalt.
+Without war, her parents would never have met.
 Her father, Georg Wilkinson, was born in India to a British army captain.
-He fought in the Hore Was was sommeled at the Battle of Elands River in 1901.
-In the military loopinal George mused by Hude's maller Nells on Australium manyer on her was to Bradound.
-Nelly never sailed on to England, Instead it became a mythical 'home' for which she longed all her life, George and Nelly married in lastes and repented at leisure, their first daughter born four months after the welding.
-When Iris, their second daughter, was still a baby they moved to New Zealand and a shabby wind-brisk life in Wellington In 1916 he enlisted with the 1st New Zealand Expeditionary Force, and disappeared oversens for more than two years, though the old knee wound saved him from coul George was the one who got to live in England, working in the Postal Service of the New Zealand Rozincers.
-After the war, the family could buy a house for the first time-in the Wellington submirt of Northhand, not prim a neighbourhood for socialisa George, He and Neily argued about money, politics, enpitalism, imperitalism, Lord Kielenere.
-Tenuldri Sant the voices in the night, "nore they.
-Declared one-sensitive by her family, due took to running assay, George mored into his own bedroom where he smoked his pipe, read Marx and smoothered.
-"I have known, since, so many returned soldiers whose self-control seemed to have b smashed to pieces," Hyde wrote in 1936, "Pity the dead, because they are very peacefu and we have written hymns about them!
-But these despoiled, what about them!"
-She was talking about her father.
+He fought in the Hore-War was wounded at the Battle of Elunds River in 1901.
+In the military hospital George unused by Hude's maller-Neble on Australium waven on her was to Endoud.
+Nelly never sailed on to England.
+Instead it became a mythical 'home' for which she longed all her life, George and Nelly married in haste and repented at leisare, their first daughter born four mouths after the wedding.
+When fris, their second daughter, was still a baby they moved to New Zealand and a shabby wind-brisk life in Wellington.
+In 1916 he enlisted with the 1st New Zealand Expeditionary Force, and disappeared overseas for more than two years, though the old knew wound saved him from combs George was the one who got to live in England, working in the Postal Service of the New Zealand Engineers.
+After the war, the family could buy a house for the first time-in the Wellington submirt of Northhand, not prim a neighbourhood for socialisa George, He and Neily argued about money, politics, enpitalism, impertitions, Lord Kielenere.
+Tenuthri Sant the voices in the night, "nore blyte.
+Declared one-resensitive by her family, due took te running away, George moved into his own bedroom where he smoked his pipe, read Marx and smoothered.
+I have known, since, so many returned soldiers whose self-control seemed to have be smashed to pieces.
+Hyde wrote in 1934, 'Pity the dead, because they are very peaceful and we have written hymns about them!
+But these despoiled, what about them?'
+She was taking about her father.
 19